RefactoringGuru/refactoring-examples/interactive/php/introduce-foreign-method.md

   }

   /**
    * Foreign method.
-Should be on DateTime class.
+Should be in the DateTime class.
    */
   private static function nextWeek(DateTime $arg) {
   	$previousDate = clone $arg;